emilyasterjones/chronic_NPX_mouse/README.md

 * Flex holders (go around the PCB and lower part of flex cable)
 * Dome (covers side of shanks opposite the wings)
 * Headstage holder
+* **NEW** Lower profile headstage holder (see 2.1 design folder).
+This holder sits behind the implant, so the attachments during surgery are substantially shorter (at the expense of losing LED tracking).
+The holder is mounted during surgery (adds .14g), and you can choose to attach the headstage during surgery as well (adds a total of 1.04g).
+During recording, simply plug in the Omnetics connector.
+Optionally, hook a paper clip (attached to a counterweighted pulley) into the hole to relieve some of the weight during recording.

 **Versions**
 * Single 1.0 probe
 * Dual 2.0 beta probes
-* Dual 2.0 probes (same as beta probe files, just with updated flex holders and headstage holder)
+* Dual 2.0 probes (same as beta probe files, just with updated flex holders and headstage holder by Frances Cho and probe + headstage files from Neuropixels)
-* 2.1 design (same as 2.0 builds, but I will be updating these files over time as I test new versions)
+* 2.1 design (same as 2.0 builds, but I will be updating these files over time as I test new versions).

 **Possible modifications**
 * If you don't need LED tracking, you can remove the arms of the headstage holder.